 He graduated from Loyola Law School in December, 1980 and was admitted to the bar May 29, 1981.

 Partner and Certified Legal Specialist in Bankruptcy Law

-She is currently a Member of the Board of Directors of the Central District Consumer Bankruptcy Attorneys Association (“cdcbaa”) and a Member of the Board of Directors of the Earle Hagen Memorial Golf and Tennis Tournament.
+She is the 2018 President of the Central District Consumer Bankruptcy Attorneys Association (“cdcbaa”) and has been on the Board of Directors and the Programs Chair of the cdcbaa since 2013.